crimson-snow/seasons/README.md

 Consider the scenario where we have several .mkv files in our current working directory.
 We want to copy the files to ```Media/TV Shows/Dragon Ball Super``` where Plex will be able to find the content and add it to our media library.

-1. We define our output location with the 'output' flag.
+1. We define our output location with the `--output` flag.
 If this location does not exist, it will be created.
-2. Since we want the files to be copied to a new location and not moved, we denote that with the 'copy' flag.
+2. Since we want the files to be copied to a new location and not moved, we denote that with the `--copy` flag.
-4. The episodes used in this example start at 105 and we can specify that with the 'episodestart' flag.
+4. The episodes used in this example start at 105 and we can specify that with the `--episodestart` flag.
 5. Next we input our desired show title.
-In this case 'Dragon Ball Super'.
+In this case `'Dragon Ball Super'`.
-6. Finally we have our source directory 'DBS'.
+6. Finally we have our source directory `'DBS'`.

 ```bash
 python3 renametv.py -o 'Media/TV Shows/Dragon Ball Super' -c -e 105 'Dragon Ball Super' DBS